gernotstarke/PDFminion/documentation/adr/0008-layered-configuration-approach.md

 * Library Choice: Use Viper for configuration file handling and defaults.
 * Use the Cobra package for command-line parsing.
 Cobra integrates well with Viper for CLI apps.

-### Priority Order:

-Command-line flags > Config file > Defaults.

 ### Implementation Outline:

-* Parse CLI flags (use Cobra).
-* Determine the config file location (from --file or pdfminion.cfg).
-* Load the config file (if it exists).
-* Merge all sources into a unified configuration structure.